 Vaya Health

-During a news briefing earlier this week, Vaya Health’s Chief Medical Officer, Dr. Richard Zenn shared multiple resources you can access for mental health services.
+During a news briefing in early October, Vaya Health’s Chief Medical Officer, Dr. Richard Zenn shared multiple resources you can access for mental health services.

 Here’s how to access resources shared by Vaya Health: